filakhtov/gentoo-use-docs/net-analyzer/tcpdump.md

 It is recommended to enable this flag to improve security, especially if the `suid` flag is also enabled.

-### libressl
-Requires the `ssl` flag to be enabled.
-Use the LibreSSL library instead of OpenSSL.
-See the `ssl` flag for more details.

-This flag should only ever be toggled system-wide, because these SSL libraries can not be installed at the same time.

 ### samba
 Pass the `--enable-smb` option to the configure script.
 Build a fairly extensive SMB/CIFS/NBT packet decoding for data on UDP/137, UDP/138 and TCP/139, as well as some primitive decoding of IPX and NetBEUI SMB data.